 If you have decided that you need some help with your expat financial planning, knowing where to begin to find a good expat adviser can be a daunting task.

-There is no shortage of information available online, but the difficulty is, sometimes there’s just too damn much information and filtering through it all can be a tedious and time-consuming task.
+There is no shortage of information available online, but the difficulty is, sometimes there’s just too damn much information.

-And you’ll often come away feeling more confused than when you started.
+And more often than not, you’ll come away feeling more confused than when you started.

 Then there’s the actual prospect of meeting with an expat financial adviser for the first time, which might feel quite intimidating, particularly if you don’t have a great knowledge of finance and investing.